-© Australian Institute of Health and Welfare 2007
+© Australian Institute of Health and Welfare 2008

 This work is copyright.
 Apart from any use as permitted under the Copyright Act 1968, no part may be reproduced without prior written permission from the Australian Institute of Health and Welfare.
-Requests and enquiries concerning reproduction and rights should be directed to the Head, Media and Publishing, Australian Institute of Health and Welfare, GPO Box 570, Canberra ACT 2601.
+Requests and enquiries concerning reproduction and rights should be directed to the Head, Media and Communications Unit, Australian Institute of Health and Welfare, GPO Box 570, Canberra ACT 2601.

-A complete list of the Institute's publications is available from the Media and Publishing Unit, Australian Institute of Health and Welfare, GPO Box 570, Canberra ACT 2601, or via the Institute's web site at <www.aihw.gov.au>.
+This publication is part of the Australian Institute of Health and Welfare's Health working paper series.
+A complete list of the Institute's publications is available from the Institute's website </www.aihw.gov.au>.